eggsactly/libBitmapWag/README.md

 make install
 ```

-After installation you will need to make sure that /usr/local/lib is in you
+After installation you will need to make sure that /usr/local/lib is in your
 LD\_LIBRARY\_PATH so that the dynamic linker can find the library when you
 run code that links to it.
 ```